Knowledge: Science

 The scientific approach is usually regarded as an exemplary process of how to gain knowledge about empirical facts.
 Scientific knowledge includes mundane knowledge about easily observable facts, for example, chemical knowledge that certain reactants become hot when mixed together.
 It also encompasses knowledge of less tangible issues, like claims about the behavior of genes, neutrinos, and black holes.

 A key aspect of most forms of science is that they seek natural laws that explain empirical observations.
 Scientific knowledge is discovered and tested using the scientific method.
 (Note: It is controversial to what extent there is a single scientific method that applies equally to all sciences rather than a group of related approaches.)
 This method aims to arrive at reliable knowledge by formulating the problem in a clear way and by ensuring that the evidence used to support or refute a specific theory is public, reliable, and replicable.
 This way, other researchers can repeat the experiments and observations in the initial study to confirm or disconfirm it.
 The scientific method is often analyzed as a series of steps that begins with regular observation and data collection.
 Based on these insights, scientists then try to find a hypothesis that explains the observations.
-The hypothesis is then tested using a controlled experiment to compare whether predictions based on the hypothesis match the observed results.
+The hypothesis is then tested using controlled experiments or observational studies to compare whether predictions based on the hypothesis match the observed results.
 As a last step, the results are interpreted and a conclusion is reached whether and to what degree the findings confirm or disconfirm the hypothesis.

 The empirical sciences are usually divided into natural and social sciences.
 The natural sciences, like physics, biology, and chemistry, focus on quantitative research methods to arrive at knowledge about natural phenomena.
 Quantitative research happens by making precise numerical measurements and the natural sciences often rely on advanced technological instruments to perform these measurements and to setup experiments.
 Another common feature of their approach is to use mathematical tools to analyze the measured data and formulate exact and general laws to describe the observed phenomena.